-The survey for VPS waders has to be carried out by one of the following:
+The survey for VPS waders must be carried out by one of the following:

 - Non-Government Organisation (NGO) The survey should be conducted by an environmental NGO where the person doing the survey is experienced in undertaking wader surveys. - Project Officer Specialist individuals involved in wader projects.
-These could be funded byy RSPB, Working for Waders, British Trust for Ornithology (BTO) etc. The individual must be experienced in conducting wader surveys. - Ecologist A member of a recognised body such as The Chartered Institute of Ecology and Environmental Management (CIEEM)
+These could include RSPB, Working for Waders, British Trust for Ornithology (BTO) etc. The individual must be experienced in conducting wader surveys. - Ecologist A member of a recognised body such as The Chartered Institute of Ecology and Environmental Management (CIEEM)